2.11 Acquisition or Probable Acquisition of a Foreign Acquiree

 financial information under Rule 11-01.
 The pro forma financial

-in accordance with Article 11, it may be required to present foreign
+statements in accordance with Article 11, it may be required to present

-business acquiree interim financial information that is more recent than the
+foreign business acquiree interim financial information that is more recent

-information it had to separately present under Rule 3-05.
-There may also be
+than the information it had to separately present under Rule 3-05.
+There may also be other facts and

-registrant should therefore consider consulting with its audit and legal
+therefore consider consulting with its auditors and SEC legal counsel.
+See

-4 for further discussion of pro forma financial
+for further discussion of pro forma financial information.